egonw/cdkbook/atomsbonds.i.md

 <out>IsotopeGetProperties</out>

-Appendix B lists all isotopes defined in the CDK with a natural abundance of more then 0.1.
+Appendix <xref>isotopes</xref> lists all isotopes defined in the CDK with a natural abundance of more then 0.1.